jupyterspot/docs/adding-exotic.md

 ![](img/colab-export.png)

-Once you've downloaded this file, you can either upload it to JupyterSpot as a private notebook (non-free accounts) or put it on GitHub and add via URL as a public notebook (free accounts).
+Once you've downloaded this file, you can add it to JupyterSpot via one of the methods discussed in [Adding Notebooks](/adding-notebooks).

 ## SageMaker, Azure, DeepNote, and CoCalc